 - Fold in chocolate chips.

-- Drop in large tablespoons full onto baking sheet, leaving a couple of inches between cookies.
+- Drop in large tablespoons full (or use a small cookie scoop) onto baking sheet, leaving a couple of inches between cookies.

 - Bake for 10-12 minutes.
 Cool for 5 minutes on cookie sheet and then remove to wire rack to cool completely.